CfSOtago/GREENGridData/docs/ggOverviewReport.md

 </tbody>
 </table>

 Table \@ref{tab:allHhData} shows key attributes for the recruited sample.
-Note that two grid spy monitors were re-used and so require new hhIDs to be set from the dates given.
-This has already been done in the clean grid spy data for the relevant households.
-Linkage between the survey and grid spy data should always use `newID` to avoid errors.
+Note that two GridSpy monitors were re-used and so require new hhIDs to be set from the dates given.
+This has already been done in the clean GridSpy data for the relevant households.
+Linkage between the survey and GridSpy data should always use `newID` to avoid errors.

 <table>
 <caption>(\#tab:allHhData)Sample details</caption>